Belgian Armed Forces: Structure

-Special Operations Command or SOCOM, does not have direct command over special operations, but is an intermediary center for coordination and communication of special operations between the components.
+Special Operations Command or SOCOM, does not have direct command over special operations, but is an intermediary center for coordination and communication of special operations between the armed forces components.
 The command provides advice and expertise and is also tasked with acquisition and distributions of equipment for SOF units.
 SOCOM is managed by ACOS Operations and Training.

 Currently, SOCOM is responsible for setting up the new Composite Special Operations Command Center or C-SOCC.
 This new command center is an international project between Special Operations units of Belgium, The Netherlands and Denmark.

-The Belgian Land, Air, and Medical Components all use the same military ranks.
-The Marine Component's ranks are unique in the Belgian Armed Forces.
+The Belgian Army, Air Force, Medical Services, and Cyber Force all use the same military ranks.
+The Navy's ranks are unique in the Belgian Armed Forces.